Google to offer Foundation Medicine's cancer tests as latest health benefit

 Google will start covering these tests in January, 2015.

-This move from Google follows an announcement from Silicon Valley tech companies Apple (AAPL.O) and Facebook (FB.O) that they would begin covering the cost of egg freezing for female employees.
+This move from Google follows an announcement from Silicon Valley tech companies Apple and Facebook that they would begin covering the cost of egg freezing for female employees.